Meet Our Professors

 SELENA KOHEL, PH.D.

-ASSOCIATE PROFESSOR OF PSYCHOLOGY
+PROFESSOR OF PSYCHOLOGY

 Dr. Kohel received her B.A. in psychology and piano performance from the University of Wisconsin-Madison, her M.A. in student personnel administration in higher education from New York University, and her Ph.D. in interdisciplinary studies, with concentrations in counseling psychology and social psychology, from the University of Wisconsin-Madison.